Why 614 Tattoo Removal vs. Laser?

-- The Tatt2Away treatment price is assessed during an in-person consultation and is based on the tattoo you want fully or partially removed.
-Tatt2Away treatments, depending on the treatment plan, are never more than five per 4” x 3” treatment template area.
+- 614 Tattoo Removal treatment price is assessed during an in-person consultation and is based on the tattoo you want fully or partially removed.

 - At $100 per treatment, laser would seem the much better option, until the person has shown up for multiple sessions, paid $500 or more, and their 2” x 3” tattoo looks exactly as it did before they began.
 Laser removal frequently takes eight to twelve sessions, not to remove the ink, but only to lighten it and push pigment into your body.
 The ink is not removed from your body, but stored in the lymph nodes and liver.
 Tatt2Away fully removes the ink from the body.

-- Tatt2Away is not color-centric.
+- 614 Tattoo Removal system is not color-centric.
 The process, therefore, removes all colors equally well in the same manner.
 This includes inks that are composed of multiple pigments, carriers or compounds.
 It also includes multiple-layer coverups.
 The process brings the ink to the surface of the skin, encompasses it into an ink scab, which then falls off and is replaced by the normal skin.
 The ink is gone, as in, “no longer in the body”.

 - Laser is a color-centric removal process, which is partially why it’s expensive, painful, and ineffective.
 Consumers, however, make assumptions about the effectiveness and credibility of laser removal, rarely educating themselves prior to undergoing the process.
 If a color requires a specific laser wavelength to be absorbed, even assuming a laser treatment location has multiple wavelengths for multiple colors, and if each color requires multiple treatments, how inexpensive is that $100 laser session now?

-- Tatt2Away hurts about as much – or as little – as being tattooed.
+- Removal hurts about as much – or as little – as being tattooed.